-Our European packaging plants consume paperboard supplied from our own paperboard manufacturing facilities in North America and convert other paperboard grades purchased from external suppliers mainly in the UK and continental Europe.
-In addition to paperboard, GPI works with long-term suppliers also for sourcing of other main raw material key commodities such as printing inks, overprint varnishes, decorative materials, and packaging materials.
+Our European packaging facilities consume paperboard supplied from our own paperboard manufacturing facilities in North America and convert other paperboard grades purchased from external suppliers mainly in the UK and continental Europe.
+In addition to paperboard, Graphic Packaging works with long- term suppliers for sourcing other key raw material commodities such as printing inks, overprint varnishes, decorative materials, and packaging materials.
 We believe that these strong supplier relationships are the key to ensuring continuous improvement in supply chain working conditions.